Ellis-Robinson/Memory-Game/README.md

 # Design

-I wanted a simple, elegant look that was light and inviting. with it being a memory game an uncluttered page was important, to avoid distractions.
+I wanted a simple, elegant look that was light and inviting.
+With it being a memory game an uncluttered page was important, to avoid distractions.
 This was achieved through the use of light colours and a minimalistic approach.
 A few clear buttons for; Starting the game (which disappears once the game starts); The rules, resetting the game and changing the difficulty are laid out across the top.
 A clear game area takes up the centre of the screen and at the bottom are the players score and lives.

 ## Wireframes